 🛒 ingredients

-- garlic - fresh garlic is a pantry staple, but if you have garlic powder, you can use ⅛ teaspoon for each clove of garlic.
+- garlic – fresh garlic is a pantry staple in our house, but if you have garlic powder, you can use 1/8 tsp for each clove of garlic.

 - olive oil - extra virgin olive oil is a great match for the zesty flavor of orange juice and zest!
 The robust flavor holds up nicely to the intense orange flavor.